AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

    :module: RoadRunner

-   Return the number of global parameters in the model.
+   Returns the number of global parameters in the model.

    >>> r.getNumGlobalParameters()
    5